-- Vita - Annual Review Materials (including ARDs and FPAs) - Departmental guidelines (Administrative Faculty should include the guidelines from the department of their faculty appointment) - Pre-tenure review letters (for tenure and for promotion from instructor to assistant professor) - Response letters from previous levels of review
+- Annual Review Materials (including ARDs and FPAs) - Faculty up for tenure and/or promotion should include all annual review materials since their last pre-tenure/tenure and/or promotion review - Faculty up for pretenure should include all annual review materials since their start date at KSU - Former annual review documentation (from before Fall, 2006) written by the faculty member, which includes a philosophy of teaching, belongs in Binder 2. - Departmental guidelines (Administrative Faculty should include the guidelines from the department of their faculty appointment) - Pre-tenure review letters (for tenure and for promotion from instructor to assistant professor) - Response letters from previous levels of review

-VII.B.9.b.
+VII.B.8.b.
 Contents of Binder 2